indieSoftware/Navigator/README.md

     }
 }
 ```
-In the above code, we obtain a `coreDependencies` resolver from the environment, and then use it to construct our views
+In the above code, we obtain a `homeDependencies` resolver from the environment, then use it to construct our views
 and view models.

 Note this technique can be used to construct and use fully functional views elsewhere in your view code.
 Consider.